Hodding Carter III: Journalism

 While with the Delta Democrat-Times, Carter wrote the book The South Strikes Back.
 He won the Sigma Delta Chi National Profession Journalism Society Award for Editorial Writing in 1961.

 In the 1960s, Carter was involved in the Civil Rights Movement, both editorially and in political action.
 In 1968, he co-chaired the "Loyal Democrats of Mississippi" that replaced Mississippi's previously all-white delegation to the Democratic National Convention, but later criticized the Delta Ministry (part of the biracial coalition) in his editorials.

-Political involvement
+Political career

 In 1964, he worked on Lyndon B. Johnson's presidential campaign, but Johnson and his vice-presidential choice, U.S. Senator Hubert Humphrey of Minnesota, received only 13 percent of the vote in Mississippi in the last election held prior to passage of the Voting Rights Act of 1965.
 Carter also worked on the campaign in 1976 of Jimmy Carter (no relation).
 President Carter appointed him Assistant Secretary of State for Public Affairs and State Department spokesman.

 During the Iran hostage crisis in 1979 and 1980, Carter regularly appeared on network evening news, coming into the public eye much more frequently than most of his predecessors and successors.